Reemaask2/Data-science-Udacity-nanodegree/Third Project/README.md

 - matplotlib
 - pickle
 - seaborn

 Licensing, Authors, Acknowledgements, etc:

-Special thanks fo to Udacity and IBM for providing the Dataset, as it is part of Data Science Nanodegree.
+Special thanks to Udacity and IBM Watson Studio platform for providing the dataset, as it is part of Data Science Nanodegree.

 Reference: